 But sometimes, the plasma released from the sun can break apart Earth’s magnetic field.
 This forces Earth’s magnetic field to realign into a different pattern.

 Orbiting in the magnetosphere, NASA’s Magnetospheric Multiscale (MMS) Mission tries to capture magnetic reconnection live as it happens.

-Instead of looking from the outside, MMS will measure magnetic reconnection from a 4 satellites tetrahedral formation as it occurs.
+Instead of looking from the outside, MMS will measure magnetic reconnection from a 4 satellite tetrahedral formation as it occurs.

-Specifically, each satellite will measure the magnetic field and movement of particles during a magnetic reconnection.
+Specifically, each satellite will measure the magnetic field and movement of particles during magnetic reconnection.

 The intention is to better understand what triggers particle acceleration and predict space weather patterns from magnetic reconnection.